advancedwebdeveloper/riscv_gcc_prebuilt/README.md

 Prebuilt RISC-V GCC toolchains: `riscv32-unknown-elf`

-The toolchains were build according to the instructions on the [official RISC-V GNU Compiler Toolchain page](https://github.com/riscv/riscv-gnu-toolchain) using **Ubuntu 20.04 LTS** on a **64-bit x86 machine** (actually on Ubuntu on Windows).
+The toolchains were built according to the instructions on the [official RISC-V GNU Compiler Toolchain page](https://github.com/riscv/riscv-gnu-toolchain) using **Ubuntu 20.04 LTS** on a **64-bit x86 machine** (actually on Ubuntu on Windows).
 The compressed toolchains are located in the [`data`](https://github.com/stnolting/riscv_gcc_prebuilt/tree/master/data) folder.